osoner/countly-documentation/faq/licencing.md

 #Licencing FAQ

-##How many different Countly Editions are there?
+##How many different Countly editions are there?
-There are 3 basic editions:
+There are 3 editions:

 * [Community Edition](/products/editions/community): This is our open-source, self-hosted version of the Countly mobile analytics platform.
 * [Cloud Edition](/products/editions/cloud): This edition is for companies who need a reliable, secure and supported SaaS mobile analytics solution.